 The study of animals, their general characteristics and functions.
 Required of biology, pre-dental, and pre-medical majors.
 Two lectures and three 2-hour laboratory periods a week.
 A survey of all the animal phyla.
 In the laboratory representative animals of the phyla are studied.
 An explanation of animal evolution and genetics.
 Lab. fee, \$5 a semester.

-71-72.
-Sanitation.
-3 credits each semester.
+71. Sanitation.
+First semester.
+3 credits.